jeffwurz/ImageGenerator/README.md

   (could use a machine learning algorithm to learn what is preferred output and use that later to sort more complex images.)

   SVG-> PNG in Perl

+Todo functionality:
+  Fill, fill another shape with other small shapes rotate, rotation for a shape random, random selection of some element. concentric, create concentric shapes with different dimensions picture in picture, already genereated pictures used as elements in another.